Azure/azure-rest-api-specs/documentation/directory-structure.md

 As mentioned at the beginning of this article, for historical reasons, some `specification/<azureTeam>` folders may violate some of the constraints presented in this article.
 This includes violations like:

-- More deeply nested subfolders than allowed
+- More deeply nested subfolders than allowed.
-- Incorrect lack of `-preview` suffix in `preview` API versions
+- Incorrect lack of `-preview` suffix in `preview` API versions.
-- Mixing of `stable` and `preview` API versions in the same folder subtree
+- Mixing of `stable` and `preview` API versions in the same folder subtree.
 - Mixing of multiple API versions in given `README.md` package, including mixing of multiple API version lifecycle stages.

 In addition, some `<azureTeam>` folders have OpenAPI specs that have been written manually instead of emitted from TypeSpec.